Charles Wyplosz

-Charles Wyplosz (born 5 September 1947 in Vichy, France) is a French economist.
+Charles Wyplosz (born 5 September 1947) is a French economist.
 He is an editor of the International Centre for Economic Policy Research's VoxEU and is currently the director of the International Centre for Monetary and Banking Studies (ICMB) and Professor of International Economics at the Graduate Institute in Geneva, Switzerland.
 He was a founding managing editor of Economic Policy.